 There are a few things to keep in mind to help you make the best choice.
 Here’s a quick list of some factors to consider:

 Type of plant-based milk: Are you mainly going to be making cashew milk, coconut milk, soy milk, rice milk, or grain milks?
-Some plant milk ingredients need to be heated, like beans or some grains, but making your own almond milk does not need a heating element.
+Some plant milk ingredients need to be heated, like beans or some grains, but making almond milk does not need a heating element.

 Ease of use: You want a machine that’s easy to operate and clean.
 Look for simple controls and easy disassembly for cleaning.
-If there’s no cleaning function, realize that you can fill it with less water, and a drop of soap, then run on the shortest cycle to make your own.
+If there’s no cleaning function, realize that you can fill it with less water and a drop of soap, then run on the shortest cycle to make your own.

 Price: Compare prices of different models to find one that fits your budget.
 Be sure to look on Amazon Warehouse for returns for a big discount.